VRR-Production/TidyTrainers/Engine Comparison.md

 Resources for both engines are fairly comprehensive.
 Unreal tends to have more comprehensive blueprint resources than C++ scripting, but the resources are available nonetheless.
 Unity documentation and resources are insanely extensive.

-Additionally, the current game programming instructor is more familiar with Unity than Unreal.
+Additionally, the current game programming instructor has a greater knowledge pool of Unity than Unreal.

 Research: